This is a guest blog post by Teri and Alicia of Northwest Food Solutions

 New FSMA updates are comprehensive.
 They give the FDA more power, and require a broader section of the industry to comply with FDA regulation.

 What Does FSMA Mean for My Company?

 If You Are A Food Processor, Get Ready To Re-Work Your Food Safety Plans

 To achieve compliance, most companies will be reworking their food safety plans, using the new FSMA regulation as a guide.
 This is a long and complicated process.
-FSMA compliance dates are staggered, with large companies requiring compliance last fall.
-Many of those organizations have been working for over a year on their plans.
-Another wave of compliance occurs this fall (September 2017) which covers small to medium sized business.
+FSMA compliance dates are staggered.
+Large companies were required to be in compliance last year.
+Another wave of compliance occurred September 2017, which covered small to medium sized business.

 What Resource are Available to Help with FSMA Compliance?

 Northwest Food Solutions and OMEP have created a curriculum intended to help small food processors achieve FSMA compliance.
 Our goal is to develop a sequenced process to deliver the FSMA standards to our clients.

 How Can Small Food Processors Comply with FSMA?

 There are two models.
 Model one is a group approach we’re calling the cohort method.
 In the safe food cohort model, we bring 5-10 organizations together to work on curriculum as a group.
 The group shares ideas on implementation and reviews each other’s work.
 The cross functional approach allows for a deeper understanding of the regulations.
 Team members will audit other sites and provide feedback to assist in ensuring audit readiness.